nmjames86877/njames86877.github.io/README.md

 MicroLink is an innovative web-based platform that provides:
 - Financial tracking and management
 - Health and medical record tracking
-- Lifestyle and accessibility tools
+- Lifestyle and social media integration
+- Accessibility management and tracking
-- User authentication and registration
+- Identity tracking and record management
 - Interactive voice and visual interfaces

 **Entry Point:** `MicroLink/Templates/html/welcome.html`